hermit-os/rftrace/README.md

 Since it has lots of features, is contains a lot of code.
 The most relevant part for us is `libmcount`.
 This is a library used with `LD_PRELOAD` which provides the `mcount()` call to the instrumented program.
 Even though libmcount can be build without dependencies, a lot of optional ones are there and used by default.
 I only need a very small part of it.

-Since libmcount is intended for userspace tracing, and I want to embed it into the HermitCore kernel, a number of issues arise:
+Since libmcount is intended for userspace tracing, and I want to embed it into the hermit kernel, a number of issues arise:
-- use of shared-memory, 'mounted' via files to communicate the trace results between mcount and uftrace, which is not implemented in HermitCore
+- use of shared-memory, 'mounted' via files to communicate the trace results between mcount and uftrace, which is not implemented in RustyHermit
-- all parameters get passed via environment variables, which are annoying to set when tracing HermitCore
+- all parameters get passed via environment variables, which are annoying to set when tracing RustyHermit
 - no convenient on/off switch.
 We cannot trace everything, especially early boot
 - written in C -> always need gcc toolchain